1. Introduction

 Backups (Disaster Recovery Period) — US based encrypted backups that may contain PHI Data are retained for up to 30 days after deletion from primary storage.
 These backups exist only to restore service continuity and are automatically and permanently deleted once the Disaster Recovery Period ends.

-5. Use of PHI Data
+4. Use of PHI Data

 PHI Data is never used to train or improve CarePilot’s AI models.

-6. Third-Party Model Providers
+5. Third-Party Model Providers

 CarePilot operates exclusively on HIPAA‑compliant Amazon Web Services (AWS) infrastructure located in the United States.

-All AI inference requests are processed through Microsoft Azure OpenAI or OpenAI API under HIPAA‑eligible configurations.
+All text-based AI inference requests are processed through Microsoft Azure OpenAI or OpenAI API under HIPAA‑eligible configurations.
 No request payloads are stored persistently by OpenAI.

 We hope this gives you peace of mind about how CarePilot uses your data.
 By keeping everything secure and personalized just for you, we aim to make your documentation process easier, faster, and more efficient.

 If you have any further questions, feel free to reach out to our support team.
-Additionally, at any time, you can request for all data to be completely wiped from our servers.